 Likewise, excellent listening and comprehension skills, empathy, and critical thinking all feed into emotional intelligence.
 While some people are blessed with high emotional intelligence innately, this is a skill that you can improve with proper effort.

-Many new ecommerce businesses are solo operations, but the entrepreneur will eventually need to build and lead a team as the business grows.
+Many new ecommerce businesses are solo operations, but as an entrepreneur, you may eventually need to build and lead a team, hiring additional employees as the business grows.
 The need for strong leadership skills reaches beyond managing a team internally.

 These skills extend to how well you interact with suppliers, distributors, customers, and others.
 Negotiation and decision-making skills are included in this area as well.